Homepage banners

 Guggul: Guggul or Indian Bedellium is a gum resin that is being derived through the tree Commiphora Mukul.
 This resin has been extensively in ayurveda for centuries and is used as strong and having an effective detoxifying, anti-inflammatory, and cholesterol-lowering property.

-Common nomenclature: Indian Bedellium
+Common Name: Indian Bedellium

-Latin appellation: Commiphora weightii / C. mukul
+Latin Name: Commiphora weightii / C. mukul

 Family: Burseraceae